Johnson-Walsh baronets

-The Johnson-Walsh Baronetcy, of Ballykilcavan, was a title in the Baronetage of Ireland.
+The Johnson-Walsh Baronetcy, of Ballykilcavan, Queen's County, was a title in the Baronetage of Ireland.
 It was created on 24 February 1775 for John Allen Johnson, who changed his name by royal licence in 1809 to John Allen Johnson-Walsh.
-He was the elder brother of Sir Henry Johnson, 1st Baronet, of Bath (see Johnson Baronets).
-He was M.P. for Baltinglass from 1784 to 1790, and High Sheriff of Queen's County for 1792.
+He was the elder brother of Sir Henry Johnson, 1st Baronet, of Bath He was Member of the Irish Parliament for Baltinglass from 1784 to 1790, and High Sheriff of Queen's County for 1792.

-The title became extinct on the death of the fifth Baronet in 1953.
+The title became extinct on the death of the 5th Baronet in 1953.